Vitamin deficiencies in dogs are actually pretty common than most people think.

 - Symptoms: Muscle weakness, may cause reproductive issues, linked to cell damage

 - Studies: Hayes, et al. 1969; Green, et al. 1977; Murray, 1939.

-Be careful with peanut butter – some are packed with sugars; look for natural peanut butters (where peanuts is the only ingredient) or visit your local health foods store and ask if they have a nut grinder, which allows you to grind up and make your own peanut butter in store.
+Be careful with peanut butter – some are packed with sugars.
+Look for natural peanut butter (where peanuts are the only ingredient) or visit your local health foods store and ask if they have a nut grinder, which allows you to grind up and make your own peanut butter in the store.

 - Cause: Lack of Vitamin B2

 - Symptoms: Fainting, eye lesions and sores, dry, flaking skin, weakness, weight loss, stunted growth

 - Studies: Cline, et al. 1996; Sebrell and Onstott.

 Riboflavin, or Vitamin B2, is responsible for helping produce red blood cells, which deliver oxygen to different systems of the dog's body.